By Dr. A.J. Drenth

 Which Types are Most Attracted to these Frameworks?

-Both of these personality frameworks are true to a certain extent.
-Otherwise, they wouldn’t resonate with so many people.
+Both of these personality frameworks are true and valuable to a certain extent, otherwise, they wouldn’t resonate with so many people.
 And despite their differences, they actually have much in common, especially in their current iterations.

-Because Extraverted Intuition (Ne) is a rather non-discriminating function, many NPs may fail to feel a strong loyalty toward either system.
-They may feel the both systems have their strengths and weaknesses.
+Because Extraverted Intuition (Ne) is an open and explorative function, “NP” types may fail to feel a strong loyalty toward either system, perhaps seeing both taxonomies as having strengths and weaknesses.
 In fact, many NPs will use labels from both systems to describe themselves (e.g., INFP 4w5).